 8. What to do if you stall

 The most important thing to avoid while clearing a flooded section of road is stalling.
-If this happens it is important to try and start your car straight away, as the longer you wait, the further the water will be creeping up your exhaust system.
+If this happens, it's important to try and start your car straight away, as the longer you wait, the further the water will be creeping up your exhaust system.

 9. Dry your brakes

-Normally if you follow steps one to eight you should make it out of the other side of the flood, but that doesn’t mean that you are in the clear yet.
+Normally if you follow steps one to eight you should make it out of the other side of the flood, but that doesn’t mean you're in the clear yet.

-It is important to remember that your brakes will be wet and in order for them to work properly you need to dry them.
+It's important to remember your brakes will be wet and in order for them to work properly you need to dry them.